 Therefore, our monitor has to be able to reproduce colors in the most accurate possible way.
 Such accuracy is described by two parameters: gamut and gamma.

 Leaving out gamma (which, although it is essential to the correct reproduction of a color, does not take part in choosing a monitor, provided that we are considering latest generation products), it is important that we focus on gamut, which tells us how many colors a monitor is able to display.
 In the photography environment it is essential that our monitor covers 100% of the sRGB (fundamental to our online publications) color space, but it also has to cover as much as possible of the Adobe RGB color space.
 This is important because having a complete or almost total coverage of the latter space will allow us to correctly prepare our images also for print.

-Now that we’ve pointed out which parameter tells us how many colors a monitor reproduces, if we want to define the quality of a monitor it is essential that we understand to what extent a specific monitor is accurate in reproducing colors.
+Now that we’ve pointed out which parameter tells us how many colors a monitor reproduces, it is essential that these colors are correctly reproduced.
 For this purpose we use a value called DeltaE which is obtained by carrying out specific measurements on our monitor and comparing the results with the expected standard values.
 DeltaE just represents the deviation between measurement and expected result.